franzinc/trivial-ldap/README.md

 This is a fork of this repo: https://github.com/rwiker/trivial-ldap

-It was ported to work with native Allegro CL networking functions and to support case-sensitive reader.
+It was ported to work with native [Allegro Common Lisp](https://franz.com) networking functions and to support a case-sensitive reader.
+All modifications by Franz Inc. are in the public domain.

 Introduction
 ------------